tanmoymollik/toy-c-compiler/README.md

 ## Implementation Notes ##
 Loop labels are set as dummy when parsing and resolved in semantic analysis pass.
 Case and Default statements converted to Label statements in semantic analysis pass.
+- This implementation lexes and parses at the same time.
+So just stopping after lex stage is not possible. --lex option does nothing.